*NO LONGER AVAILABLE*

-No bids were made during the bidding period, so the proceedings have entered a special sales round called ‘tokubetsu baikyaku’.
-During this period, the very first bid made above the minimum bid will be accepted.
+No bids were made during the bidding period, so the proceedings entered a special sales round called ‘tokubetsu baikyaku’.
+During this period, the very first bid made above the minimum bid would be accepted.

 The annual fixed asset and city taxes in 2010 were 2,880,578 Yen (36,000 USD).

 *Update: The castle did not attract any bids in February and was put up for auction again in July with a court evaluation of 12,640,000 Yen (down from 20,830,000 Yen).
 It did not attract any bids in July.
 This is the third time it has been up for auction since October 2011.

 Special Bidding: February 20 ~ February 24, 2012